Notifications | Please send notifications of deaths

 Dr. Ames W. Chapman G’47, Wilberforce, OH, a retired sociology professor at Central State University; May 2, at 100.
 He was an avid golfer who played well into his 90s, recording 22 holes in one.
 He served in the US Army during World War II, earning several medals for valor.

 Leonard Feldman C’47 WG’49, Philadelphia, a retired CPA; April 28.
 He served in the US Army Medical Corps during World War II, earning a Meritorious Medal and Purple Heart.
-At Penn, he was a member of Beta Sigma Rho fraternity, the Daily Pennsylvanian, and Phi Beta Kappa.
+At Penn, he was a member of Beta Sigma Rho fraternity and the Daily Pennsylvanian.
 His daughter is Kathy L. Feldman C’81.

 Ruth Shenkle Maley DH’47, Venetia, PA, a retired dental hygienist; May 1.